Let us help YOU get to the inbox like we've helped these others!

-We are often asked “Do I really need a dedicated IP address?”
+We are often asked “Do I really need a dedicated IP address?” and also how to get a dedicated IP address.
 So just what is a dedicated IP address, and why should you have one?
 In the context of email sending and email marketing, a dedicated IP address means an IP address through which you and only you send email.
 It means that nobody else can send email out from that IP address, just you.
 On the other hand, a “shared IP address” means that you are not the only one who is sending email out through the shared IP address, others are as well.

 What being on a shared IP address means, and this is very important, is that your email reputation is at the mercy of whomever else uses that IP address.
 And email reputation is what determines whether you end up in the spam folder or the inbox.
 So it’s important to understand that when you are sending your email through a shared IP address that your own email reputation will only ever be as good as the reputation of the sender with the worst reputation who is also sending their email through that same shared IP address.
 This means that all it takes is one person who is sending through that same IP address that you are sharing with them to screw up and generate a lot of complaints about their email, or to send spam, and now your email is going to your recipients’ spam folders instead of their inboxes, because your email is coming from that same IP address.
 (Consider that lots of shared IP addresses are on blacklists because one or more of entities sending email out through that shared IP address is a spammer, or worse.)

-Now some self-styled email marketing experts these days suggest that unless you send out a large amount of email regularly, you not only don’t need a dedicated IP address, but that it’s to your advantage and benefit to be on a shared IP address.
+Now some email marketing experts will disagree with us, suggesting that unless you send out massive quantities of email, you not only don’t need a dedicated IP address, but that it’s to your advantage and benefit to be on a shared IP address.
 They say that it’s difficult to create positive email reputation, and so by being on a shared IP address you are ‘borrowing’ the reputation of the other senders using that same IP address.
 The thing is, with a shared IP address you have no control over just whose email reputation you are borrowing.
 The other thing is that it’s not difficult to create positive email reputation for a dedicated IP address (especially if you are on our Good Senders List, which immediately confers “good sender” reputation on your dedicated IP address).